 Pathway Flow Chart

-The below flow chart is a basic outline of the courses that studets take each year within a specific Carreer Pathway.
-Inorder to ensure that the student is meeting the necessary requriems for their accademic plan please contact one of the SMHS Agriculture teachers today!
+The below flow chart is a basic outline of the courses that students take each year within a specific Career Pathway.
+In order to ensure that your student is meeting the necessary requirements for their academic plan please contact one of the SMHS Agriculture Teachers today!

 This course is sequenced in such a way to expand the knowledge of advanced topics in animal science.
 Animal nutrition, physiology, and reproduction will be studied with attention to proper care of animals.
 Animal health practices and management techniques will be included.
 This class is designed for science elective (F) credit and to include requirements of the state community college 2+2 program.
 This is a year long, ten unit course.